Get off my turf!

 • Turf Cleaners

 There are several over the counter products available that claim to eliminate pet odors.
 Be careful when selecting off the shelf cleaners as many of them contain harmful chemicals.
 Do your research and be sure to find a non-toxic formula that is safe for your pets.
-For our sanitizing treatments, we use a non-toxic disinfectant that kills odor-causing bacteria and is safe for people, pets, and plants!
+For our disinfectant treatments, we use a non-toxic disinfectant that kills odor-causing bacteria (along with many other bacteria and canine viruses) and is safe for people, pets, and plants!

 Using any of these methods in addition to keeping your turf free and clear of pet waste should greatly reduce the odor and allow you to enjoy your lush, green turf without the pesky smell of pet urine!